JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 On the bombsight screens, there will be inputs provided such as true airspeed, bombing altitude, and bomb type.
 These should correlate to values within the bombing tables.

-(insert image of bomb tbale inputs)
+These can be located in the upper left of the bombsight widget.

 ### Lining up the bombsight

 The first order of business is lining up the bombsight.
 Essentailly, this will entail adjusting the y-axis input to center the line of sight of the bombsight onto the target.
 Please be aware that since the other inputs have not be correctly input, the crosshairs will begin wavering off of the target.

-(insert image of lining up the bombsight)

 ### Inputs to simulation

 Looking through the bomb tables, values for actual time of fall and trail will be provided.
-With these values, twist the ATF and trail knobs until they read correctly on the bombsight view.
+With these values, twist the ATF and trail knobs until they read correctly on the bombsight view (they are in the lower right).

-(insert image of where to find atf and trail values)

 ### Rate Adjustment

 From here, the game of correcting will be played.
 The user will switch from adjusting the rate knob to line up with the groundspeed of the plane (Note that in case of wind, groundspeed does not equal true airspeed).
 With adjusting the rate knob, the user will continuously recenter the crosshairs over the target.
 If the crosshairs do not waver from the target, then inputs should be correct.
 If the crosshairs do waver from the target, continue correcting the inputs.

-(insert image of rate location on sight)
+The rate value can be found in the lower right of the bombsight widget.

 ### Dropping the bomb